 There are hundreds of thousands of types of mould, he says, but only about ten types cause health problems, commonly sinusitis, bronchitis and other respiratory conditions, as well as allergies.

 Mould is a form of fungus which forms anywhere there’s moisture trapped in the air — typically around showers, dishwashers, washing machines, tumbledryers and in kitchens, although it is also often found in the moist soil of pot plants.
+You need to maintain cleanliness and always sanitize washer whenever needed.

 Any flooding is likely to lead to mould.
 If it is growing rapidly, the evidence will be visible in months – but it can take years to form and to be noticed.

 ‘The common places for mould to grow in houses is wallpaper, flooring, behind wall tiles and on window frames,’ explains Professor Richardson.
+Hence, if you check here, you will understand from experts that these corners need to be cleaned/ replaced regularly.

 He adds: ‘It can form in any poorly ventilated house, no matter how grand or ordinary, but it’s especially likely where there is moisture leaking.’
+For carpet, people can hire carpet cleaning services that are close by to them!

 A leaking radiator is often a mould hotspot – you may not even be able to see that a radiator is leaking, but even a small leak can be enough to wet the back wall and the carpet beneath.

 Professor Roy Watling, an authority on fungi and formerly head of mycology at the Royal Botanic Garden, Edinburgh, says: ‘When you walk around on the damp carpet, mould spores are released into the atmosphere, which you can then inhale.
+People can check carpet steam cleaning services if they need the best carpet cleaning services.